jeyabalajis/aws-certified-sa-pro-notes/docs/compute/elb_apigw_appsync.md

 - NLB: Layer 4 - forward TCP & UDP traffic to your instances.
 Handles millions of requests per second. around 100ms latency vs. 400 ms for ALB
 - NLB: can redirect to only IP Addresses
 - NLB: Target groups: private IPs, EC2 instances or ALB
+- If target instance is specified by Instance ID, client's IP address is seen by the target instance.
+- If target instance is specified by IP Address, NLB's IP address is seen by the target instance.
+- When using an NLB with VPC Endpoint or Global Accelerator, source IPs are private IPs of NLB nodes.
+- With NLB, entire traffic is encrypted and target instances must use public certificate.

 - NLB: NLB **does not** have a security group.
 Basically, you will have the ability to either use the security group function already associated with your EC2 Instance’s network card (ENI), a VPC Network Access Control List (NACL), AWS Network Firewall, or some other type of marketplace solution to provide the necessary security controls that you are seeking.